Christian Narkiewicz-Laine

-Christian Narkiewicz-Laine (born June 3, 1952) is an American architecture critic, journalist and curator.
+Christian Narkiewicz-Laine (born June 3, 1952) is an American architect, painter, writer and poet.
 He is the founding president of the Chicago Athenaeum Museum of Architecture and Design.

 Early life and education

 Christian K. Laine was born in Colorado Springs, Colorado.
 He studied architecture at the University of Strasbourg in France and later archaeology at the American School of Archaeology in Athens, Greece.
 In 1973, he returned to the US and studied art history at Lake Forest College, Illinois.

 Early career

 After finishing his studies, he worked for the American Institute of Architects from 1977 to 1981, as well as writing for Inland Architect magazine from 1978 to 1981.
 In 1978, Narkiewicz-Laine became the first architecture critic to be hired at the Chicago Sun-Times where he wrote a weekly column on national architecture, design, preservation and art.

 In 1981, he resigned from the newspaper and went to live at The American Academy in Rome for two years.
 Narkiewicz-Laine returned to Chicago in 1982 and worked for Joseph P. Kennedy Enterprises at the Merchandise Mart in Chicago and at the Kennedy family's properties in New York and Washington D.C.

 In 1990, the Chicago Tribune called him the Ambassador of Design.